agathis-project/salix-arctica/README.md

 - use MT46H128M16LFDD LPDDR (mDDR) 128M x 16 (256MB) manufactured by Micron.

-- Follow the AM335x datasheet recommendations for routing the DDR signals.
+- follow the AM335x datasheet recommendations for routing the DDR signals.

 ***